InterObservers.

 ChatGPT (GPT Image 2) From $20/user/mo

-OpenAI's GPT Image 2, launched inside ChatGPT Images 2.0 in April 2026, retired the DALL-E line (deprecated May 12, 2026) and is the best AI image generator for people who hate re-rolling.
-ChatGPT's image model reasons through a long text prompt and adds text cleanly, then lets you refine the result in a conversation instead of starting over.
+OpenAI's GPT Image 2, launched inside ChatGPT Images 2.0 on April 21, 2026, retired the DALL-E line (shut down May 12, 2026) and is the best AI image generator for people who hate re-rolling.
+It reasons through a long text prompt, adds text cleanly, then lets you refine the result in a conversation instead of starting over.

 Pros